darius/amphigory/README.md

 To understand the code, you need to understand the data it's using.
 See 'About the CMU dictionary' and 'Phoneme set' at http://www.speech.cs.cmu.edu/cgi-bin/cmudict
-This, for example, one pronunciation of 'hello' is encoded as `HH AH0 L OW1`.
+So, for example, one pronunciation of 'hello' is encoded as `HH AH0 L OW1`.

 To rebuild the dictionary, you need some files not in the repo, and